Neutrinomic/icp-academy/_articles/chain-key-cryptography.md

 Chain Key Cryptography is at the forefront of ongoing developments within the Internet Computer.
 The latest advancements include:

-- **Chain Fusion**: A major development under Chain Key Cryptography is the Chain Fusion technology, which enables seamless interoperability between the Internet Computer and other major blockchains like Bitcoin, Ethereum, and Solana.
+- **Chain Fusion Multi Chain Integration**: A major development under Chain Key Cryptography is the Chain Fusion technology, which enables seamless interoperability between the Internet Computer and other major blockchains like Bitcoin, Ethereum, and Solana.
 This technology allows decentralized applications (dApps) to operate across multiple chains with a unified user experience.
 The [roadmap highlights milestones](https://internetcomputer.org/roadmap) such as Tritium for Ethereum, Deuterium for Bitcoin, and Helium for Solana integration.
 These integrations are crucial for expanding the Internet Computer's capabilities and fostering a multi-chain ecosystem.

 - **Enhanced Scalability**: The protocol now supports the seamless addition of new nodes and the formation of new subnets, allowing the network to scale infinitely.
 This scalability is crucial for the Internet Computer, as it aims to decentralize the entire internet and support a vast array of decentralized applications.
 - **Improved Security**: Innovations in threshold signatures and key management ensure that the network remains secure even in the face of potential attacks.
 The system's ability to generate and maintain secure key materials even under adverse conditions is a testament to its robustness.